abinit/abinit/doc/mkdocs-tutorials/bse.md

 BS run) into a single input.
 The calculation is done with the converged parameters found in the previous studies, only [[ngkpt]] has been intentionally left undefined.

+{% dialog tests/tutorial/Input/tbs_5.in %}

 Use tbs_5.in as a template for performing BS calculations with different k-meshes.
 For example, you might try to compare the three meshes 4x4x4, 5x5x5, and 6x6x6.
 To facilitate the analysis of the results, we suggest to run the calculations in different directories so that we can keep the output results separated.

 Be aware that both the CPU time as well as the memory requirements increase quickly with the number of divisions in the mesh.
 These are, for example, the